WakiMak/trentent.github.io-forked/_posts/2012-02-16-registry-keys-needed-to-set-a-default-server-exchange-server-for-outlook.md

   - Group Policy
   - Registry
 ---
 We recently upgraded our Exchange infrastructure from 2007 to 2010.
 During this we changed the host name of the server from an internal name to a nice, easy to remember one (outlook.company.corp).
-But, we did not update our Outlook&#8217;s defaults to this server, so when you open Outlook for the first time you are presented with this message:
+But, we did not update our Outlook's defaults to this server, so when you open Outlook for the first time you are presented with this message:

 <div style="clear: both; text-align: center;">
   <a style="margin-left: 1em; margin-right: 1em;" href="http://1.bp.blogspot.com/-KJKF0dsFBi4/Tz2QWYEIV1I/AAAAAAAAAIs/WmYYhUXubLw/s1600/exchange-error.png"><img src="http://1.bp.blogspot.com/-KJKF0dsFBi4/Tz2QWYEIV1I/AAAAAAAAAIs/WmYYhUXubLw/s400/exchange-error.png" width="400" height="225" border="0" /></a>